 These modules appear to be of an almost industrial quality.

 I had to manually file down the sharp edges.
 And, well, hand tools are not perfect.
 The PCBs appear chipped where the sharp pads were initially placed.

-I am very happy with the way the 4Mx9 70ns SIMM side text looks like.
+I like the looks of the 4Mx9 70ns SIMM side text.
 The Factory says tolerances for wire size are around 0.005 inches.
-This text is made of even smaller width and it still looks crisp.
+This text is made of even smaller segment vector widths and it still looks crisp.
 Well technically this is not really a wire, but a combination of copper and soldermask.

 I am happy that my 4Mx9 SIMM design works as expected.
-Also I am happy that I managed to solder SOJ packages by hand with the same old solder-drag method.
+Also it's great that I managed to solder SOJ packages by hand with the same old solder-drag method.